 In addition to a review of all skills (speaking, listening, reading, writing, and culture), Berkeley’s language program is unique in placing early emphasis on issues of rhetoric, organization, and style in students’ spoken and written communication.
 Many of our second-year students have excelled in English reading and composition courses as a result of the training they received in Berkeley’s French Department.
 Thus many of the communicative skills our students acquire in French transfer directly into other courses, helping them to succeed in those areas.

 The Department also offers conversation courses (French 13 and 14) to hone speaking skills and expand students’ knowledge of culture in the Francophone world.
-The phonetics course (French 35) offers systematic attention to pronunciation and to the most typical accent problems encountered by Americans learning French.
+The phonetics course (French 35) offers systematic attention to pronunciation and exposes students to multiple speech varieties of French.

 Class size is nineteen to twenty students per section in the language program to allow individual attention and maximum opportunity for practice.
 In conversation courses class size is fifteen students.
 All courses are taught by a highly trained corps of instructors who specialize in the teaching of French as a second language.